Avoid These Common Mistakes That Cause Recruiters to Say "No"

-Any error or inconsistency on your resume - no matter how small - causes you to lose credibility before you even had a chance to build it up.
+Any error or inconsistency on your resume causes you to lose credibility before you even had a chance to build it up - no matter how small!

-To put it bluntly, you have every opportunity to make sure this short document is well-written and free of errors before submitting it.
+You have every opportunity to make sure it's absolutely perfect before submitting it.

-Before you hit submit, run through our top 10 most common mistakes below to make sure that your resume is spot-on.
+Before you hit submit, run through our top 10 resume mistakes to make sure yours is spot-on:

 1) Making typos and grammar errors

-I always recommend printing out your resume on paper and reading it out loud, slowly, word by word.
+I always recommend printing out your resume on paper and reading it out loud.

-When looking at a screen or skimming on paper, it is simply too easy for your eyes to skip over otherwise easy-to-spot errors.
+When looking at a screen or skimming on paper, it's too easy for your eyes to skip over otherwise easy-to-spot errors.

 Double-check for missing or incorrect punctuation and any sentence structure issues as well.